gwangjinkim/reflex-caddy-docker/README.md

 docker compose build --no-cache docker compose up
 ```
-4. Enjoy: Open `https://yourdomain.com and behold your creation.
+4. Enjoy: Open `https://yourdomain.com` and behold your creation.

 ⸻

 # Common Pitfalls
 - Missing reflex command?
-You must use uv with the --system flag inside the container.
-Otherwise, your Reflex install might vanish into a ghost .venv during image building.
+You must use uv with the `--system` flag inside the container.
+Otherwise, your Reflex install might vanish into a ghost `.venv` during image building.
-- Why is Caddy complaining?
+- Why is `Caddy` complaining?
-Make sure your DNS A-record points to your server IP before Caddy tries to pull certificates.
+Make sure your DNS A-record points to your server IP before `Caddy` tries to pull certificates.
 - Frontend not building?
-Bun must be installed inside the container — Reflex will handle this automatically if you have curl and unzip.
+Bun must be installed inside the container — `Reflex` will handle this automatically if you have `curl` and `unzip`.

 ⸻

 # Tech Notes
-- uv: Ultra-fast Python package manager.
+- `uv`: Ultra-fast Python package manager.
 Installed globally inside the container.
-- Bun: Used by Reflex under the hood for frontend building.
+- `Bun`: Used by Reflex under the hood for frontend building.
-- No Virtualenvs: Thanks to uv --system, packages are installed into the main Python environment inside the container.
+- No Virtualenvs: Thanks to `uv --system`, packages are installed into the main Python environment inside the container.
-- Live SSL: Thanks to Caddy auto-renewing and issuing Let’s Encrypt certificates.
+- Live SSL: Thanks to `Caddy` auto-renewing and issuing Let’s Encrypt certificates.

 ⸻